ericmuckley/IMES/README.md

 ## Help

-For aditional help, you may contact the author, Eric Muckley (ericmuckley at gmail dot com).
+For aditional help, you may contact Eric Muckley (ericmuckley at gmail dot com).